Introduction

 Scriptwriting is a really creative process, and it needs a lot of imagination and your own style.
 Your own voice, basically.
 But it can also be pretty hard sometimes, like when you hit writer's block or just can’t think of a new idea for your story at all.
 Lately, Artificial Intelligence (AI) has started becoming this surprisingly helpful tool for writers, giving them new ways to get through those blocks and actually improve how scripts are written.

-AI uses things like Machine Learning (ML) and Natural Language Processing (NLP) to kind of change how scriptwriting works.
+AI uses things like Machine Learning (ML) and Natural Language Processing (NLP) to change how scriptwriting works.
 With these technologies, tools can look at huge amounts of data, understand the small details of language, and then create clear and pretty solid stories from that.

 For example, AI-powered programs like Final Draft can do smart formatting that follows industry rules for you, which saves a lot of time, and they can even help build plots by suggesting story ideas based on what you type in.
 And then there’s Celtx, which lets several people work together on the same script at the same time, while also helping organize ideas and keep the story feeling consistent from start to finish.